acaprojects/skype-native/README.md

 - a locally installed Skype for Business or Lync client
 - Windows

 This library uses the Windows native Lync 2013 App SDK to provide control and integration with the desktop client.
+The is compatabile with the Lync 2013, Skype for Business 2015 and Skype for Business 2016 clients.

 If a valid environment is not detected, a mocked client will be presented.
 This may be used for development under Linux and MacOS.

 The mocked client may also be forced by setting `MOCK_SKYPE_CLIENT` environment variable.